SumoLogic/sumologic-documentation/docs/search/behavior-insights/logreduce-keys.md

 ## Limitations

-* When not specifying a field with the `field=` option do not parse any fields.
+* When not specifying a field with the `field=` option don't parse any fields.
 If you parse any fields they are excluded from the schema in your results.
 * A maximum of 100 keys are automatically parsed.
 * Keys in arrays are not supported.
 * The [Time Compare](../time-compare.md) button will not work on LogReduce Keys results, you need to manually input the [compare operator] (../search-query-language/search-operators/Compare.md "Compare") instead.